 - 13% of respondents enjoy the immediacy in-store shopping provides

-Starting a business online is the perfect solution when you want to raise brand awareness and attract customers.
+Starting a business online is the perfect solution to raise brand awareness and attract customers.
 However, an online shop isn’t enough sometimes.
 If you operate from a home space, you might outgrow it at some point.
 Opening a retail store is the next logical step in both cases.

 Luckily, consumers want to visit a retail space.
 Statistics suggest that they will come to your pop-up shop or regular store: